gauthamp10/teched2025-XP264/exercises/ex1/README.md

 Good to know:
 - Relying on a user-OIDC kubeconfig is not very convenient due to the periodic redirects that may cause timeouts, even in a terminal window.

+Practice:
-- 👉 Let's create a permenent or temporary service account based kubeconfig (with uk-south)
+- 👉 Create a permenent or temporary service account based kubeconfig (with uk-south)
 - 👉 Choose the uk-south tile or click on the provided deep link

 ```